johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 #### Updating Index.html

 The last step in creating the views is to update our existing `index.html` to include a few new features.
 We want to display the user's name when they log in, and provide a way for them to visit the profile page and log out.
-Additionally, we'll need to update the list of scripts to include the relevant Angular user scripts to properly pull in the user information.

 Let's put the user information and navigation at the top of the page.
 We'll want to wrap this within a `<header>` element between the `<head>` and `<body>` sections of the page.